 - The train station at Reading has high-speed links (approximately 30 minutes) to and from London Paddington.
 It also has good connections to the rest of the country.

 - The nearest airports are London Heathrow and London Gatwick, with good links to both either by coach or by train.
 London Heathrow is c.30 miles from Reading train station; coaches to Heathrow take 1 hour 20 minutes.
 Trains to Gatwick airport run hourly, taking 1 hour 40 minutes.

 Culture and Nightlife

-- The Reading Hockey Club play in the Men’s Premier Division and Women’s Division One of the English Hockey League.
+- Football can be watched at Reading F.C., while the Reading Hockey Club play in the Men’s Premier Division and Women’s Division One of the English Hockey League.